 Introduction

-This application note describes the CANARIE Research Software Reference service.
-This service demonstrates a simple implementation of the NEP-RPI API as described in the document entitled “Research Service Support for the CANARIE Registry and Monitoring System”, revision 3.
-The aim of this document is explain the design of the service, how to use it and some notes on deploying it in a production environment.
+This application note describes the CANARIE Research Software Reference application.
+It demonstrates a simple implementation of the NEP-RPI API as described in the documents entitled “Research Service Support for the CANARIE Registry and Monitoring System”, revision 6 and “Research Platform Support for the CANARIE Registry and Monitoring System”, revision 2.
+The aim of this document is explain the design of the application, how to use it and some notes on deploying it in a production environment.

-The service is written in Python - programming languageusing the django - web development framework
+The service is written using the following technologies and frameworks:

+Python - programming language

+django - web development framework

 django-rest-framework – REST frame work for django